A fully coupled regularized mortar-type finite element approach for embedding one-dimensional fibers into three-dimensional fluid flow: Fluid Beam Interaction Problem

 \subsection{Continuous Fluid-Beam Interaction Constraints}

-As already discussed in Section \ref{sec:intro}, the aim of the applied FBI method is to yield a computationally-efficient approach that does not require the geometrical resolution of the embedded fibers by the background mesh as in \cite{Tschisgale2020, wang2019, Henshaw2015, tschisgale2021}.
-Instead, we assume the immersed fibers to be highly slender, also compared to the background mesh, and follow the idea in \cite{Baaijens2001, steinbrecher2020, wu2019, kremheller2019, Peskin2002} of coupling the fluid to the fiber directly on the one-dimensional beam centerline as comprehensively discussed in \cite{hagmeyer2022}.
-Using a Lagrange multiplier approach to enforce the kinematic coupling condition, i.e. the continuity of beam and fluid velocities $\mathbf{v}^b$ and $\mathbf{v}^f$, respectively, we obtain the overall FBI problem:
+As already discussed in Section \ref{sec:intro}, the aim of the applied FBI method is to yield a computationally efficient approach that does not require the geometrical resolution of the embedded fibers by the background mesh as in~\cite{Tschisgale2020, wang2019, Henshaw2015, tschisgale2021}.
+Instead, we assume the immersed fibers to be highly slender, also compared to the background mesh, and follow the idea in~\cite{Baaijens2001, steinbrecher2020, wu2019, kremheller2019, Peskin2002} of coupling the fluid to the fiber directly on the one-dimensional beam centerline leading to an efficient surrogate model for problems involving immersed slender structures.
+A comprehensive discussion can be found in the authors' previous contribution~\cite{hagmeyer2022}.
+Using a Lagrange multiplier approach to enforce the kinematic coupling condition, i.e. the continuity of beam and fluid velocities $\mathbf{v}^{\indBeam}$ and $\mathbf{v}^{\indFluid}$, respectively, we obtain the overall FBI problem:

-\begin{problem} Find $\left(\mathbf{v}^f, p^f, \boldsymbol{r}, \boldsymbol{\lambda}\right)\in L^2\left(I, H^1\left(\Omega_f\right)^3\right)\times L^2\left(I, \mathcal{V}_p \right)\times L^2\left(I, \mathcal{V}_r\right)\times L^2\left(I, \mathcal{V}_r\right)$, with $\mathbf{v}^f=\mathbf{v}_0$, $\boldsymbol{r}=\boldsymbol{r}_0$ a. e. for $t=0$, and $\left\|\mathbf{r}^\prime\left(0, \cdot\right)\right\|_{\mathbb{R}^3}=1$, such that
+\begin{problem} Find $\left(\mathbf{v}^{\indFluid}, p^{\indFluid}, \boldsymbol{r}, \boldsymbol{\lambda}\right)\in L^2\left(I, H^1\left(\Omega_{\indFluid}\right)^3\right)\times L^2\left(I, \mathcal{V}_p \right)\times L^2\left(I, \mathcal{V}_r\right)\times L^2\left(I, \mathcal{V}_r\right)$, with $\mathbf{v}^{\indFluid}=\mathbf{v}_0$, $\boldsymbol{r}=\boldsymbol{r}_0$ a. e. for $t=0$, and $\left\|\mathbf{r}^\prime\left(0, \cdot\right)\right\|_{\mathbb{R}^3}=1$, such that